 The Tea House Cookies include the usual Japanese cookie varieties (sesame and almond), chocolate Pocky Sticks, as well as the famous fortune cookies, first introduced in the U.S. at this tea garden.

-Kuzomochi, sweet rice cakes, an interesting sticky, gummy texture in different flavors (strawberry, mango, green tea, and lychee).
+Warabimochi, sweet rice cakes, an interesting sticky, gummy texture in different flavors.
+Currently matcha (tea) and kinako (nutty) flavors.
 May be an acquired taste.
+Gone, at the moment, are the fruit-flavored ones in the photo. $6.75 (11).

 Also hot chocolate, coffee, Coke, Diet Coke, 7-Up, and bottled water.